permguard/permguard/examples/basics/README.md

 **Where the offset comes in.** The control plane keeps no cursor: each page returns an opaque offset that belongs to you, and presenting it is how you continue.
-It is **bound to the scope that issued it** — one from `acme` presented under another zone is refused rather than reinterpreted:
+It is **bound to the scope that issued it** — one from `acme` presented under another zone is refused rather than reinterpreted.
+Paginate on `more`, not on `next`: every page carries a `next`, even the last one.

 ```bash
 NEXT=$(permguard decisions list --zone acme --ledger main-ledger -o json --limit 1 | jq -r .next)